Commercial leases are complicated. These tips will help you sort through the legal jargon.

 "Where a residential lease has a fixed term, a commercial lease is often negotiable and can have a longer or shorter term depending on the conditions set," said Allan Borch, founder of Dotcom Dollar.
 "Commercial leases also have fewer legal protections because the consumer laws that apply to residential lease agreements do not cover commercial leases."

-Key takeaway: Don't hesitate to negotiate the terms of the lease.
+Tip: Don't hesitate to negotiate the terms of the lease.
 Many aspects of the contract, especially the length of the term, are negotiable.

 Commercial lease agreement terms to know

 Borch and Dan Bailey, president of WikiLawn, listed some key terms that small business owners should know regarding commercial lease agreements.
 The list does not include every possible term you may encounter on a commercial lease agreement, but it's an overview of the ones you are most likely to see.

 Rent amount/base rent.
 This amount is calculated based on the square footage of the space.
 Make sure the number the landlord is using actually represents usable space.
 This rent is not dependent on revenue.

 Usable square feet.
 This refers to the amount of space actually reserved for the business as a tenant, in cases of shared spaces.